hat-open/hat-core/docs/components/syslog.rst

 `logging.Handler` interface.
 This implementation is part of `hat-syslog` python package.

-Each instance of :class:`hat.syslog.handler.SysLogHandler` starts new background thread responsible for sending syslog messages over TCP, UDP or TCP+SSL socket.
+Each instance of `hat.syslog.handler.SysLogHandler` starts new background thread responsible for sending syslog messages over TCP, UDP or TCP+SSL socket.
 If connection with remote syslog server could not be established or current connection is closed, new connect is called after 5 second timeout.

-All log messages provided to SysLogHandler by :meth:`hat.syslog.handler.SysLogHandler.emit` are queued in queue with maximum size limited by configuration parameter.
+All log messages provided to SysLogHandler by `hat.syslog.handler.SysLogHandler.emit` are queued in queue with maximum size limited by configuration parameter.
 During new log message registration, if queue is full, oldest messages are discarded and counter of discarded messages is incremented.
 Once new log messages can be sent